Skip to content

 Visibility

 You cannot act on what you cannot see.
-Fragmentation hides critical information in silos, making it invisible to those who need it most.
+Fragmentation scatters critical information across point tools and silos, hiding it from the people who need it most.

 Coherence

 Partial views create contradictions.
 Different systems tell different stories.
-Unity resolves these conflicts into a single source of truth.
+Serelora unifies every source into one knowledge graph, so the whole care team works from a single source of truth.

 Continuity

-Identity persists over time.
-A person's history does not reset when they change providers.
-Unity preserves the continuity that fragmentation destroys.
+A patient's complete history follows them across every provider and does not reset when they change settings.
+Serelora preserves the continuity that fragmentation destroys.

 HEALTHCARE